 According to the National Association of Home Builders, most roofing products are designed to last at least several decades under normal weather conditions.
-Here's a closer look at how they rate the longevity of different materials:
+Let’s take a closer look at how the longevity of different materials is rated.

-- Wood shingles and shakes — Wood roofing has an expected lifetime of about 30 years, but it can last much longer under moderate weather conditions.
-Not really used much anymore in our extreme Summer heat.
+Wood roofing has an expected lifetime of about 30 years, but it can last much longer under moderate weather conditions.
+Not really used much anymore in our extreme summer heat.

 How long your roof lasts is directly related to the cost of the materials you choose.

 Asphalt shingles are among the least expensive residential roofing products.
 But, the difficulty of installation will greatly increase the cost per square foot.